DDM-Lab/janus/README.md

 >

 Janus (`janus.hss.cmu.edu`) is the DDMLab’s new (early 2022) server.
-It is a 64 core 256 GB Linux box with an 8,604 CUDA core graphics card, and as of early 2022 is running Pop!_OS version 20.04 LTS, which is essentially the same as Ubuntu 20.04 LTS.
+It is a 64 core 256 GB Linux box with an 8,604 CUDA core graphics card.
+As of early 2022 Janus is running Pop!_OS version 20.04 LTS, which is essentially the same as Ubuntu 20.04 LTS.
 It is expected that the OS version will be upgraded biennially.
 Janus is located in the DDMLab in Porter Hall, though physical access to the machine should rarely be required.

 Janus is intended to be used in two, different ways, that to some extent compete with one another:
 * a web server for running online experiments
 * and a compute server for running resource intensive simulations.

 It is important that we don’t let these two uses of one machine interfere with one another.
 The primary responsibility for this is on those running resource intensive applications, typically simulations of one sort or another, who need to ensure they leave sufficient resources